 Operating costs are also called variable costs because they are only incurred if you operate the vehicle.
-These costs vary directly with the number of miles or hours driven.
-They include fuel, tires, maintenance and repairs.
+These costs vary directly with the number of miles or hours driven and include fuel, tires, maintenance, and repairs.
 If the vehicle is being used in a business and you are hiring someone to operate the vehicle, operator labor may also be included.

 Fuel mileage can be easily estimated by the individual operating the vehicle.
-For new vehicles, EPA estimates can be used.
+For new vehicles, Environmental Protection Agency (EPA) estimates can be used.
 Dividing fuel cost per gallon by miles per gallon gives you the fuel cost per mile.
-For example, if the cost of gasoline is $2.50 per gallon and your vehicle gets 25 miles per gallon, the cost per mile is 10 cents ($2.50 / 25 = $.10)
+For example, if the cost of gasoline is $3.00 per gallon and your vehicle gets 25 miles per gallon, the cost per mile is 12 cents ($3.00 / 25 = $.12).

 The cost of tires per mile can be computed by dividing the cost of a set of tires by the expected life of the tires in miles.